digitaldasein/compono/README.md

 # Compono

-A command-line utility for creating, serving, and publishing component-based HTML presentations, based on the [`libcompono` library](https://gitlab.com/digital-dasein/software/html-presentations/libcompono).
+A command-line utility for creating and publishing component-based HTML presentations, based on the [`libcompono` library](https://gitlab.com/digital-dasein/software/html-presentations/libcompono).

 ## Submodules